Last updated 7.24.25. (G)

 We know the news is terrible, but please do not forget the most essential thing after reading our predictions for the next 3-8 years.

 Our governments and politicians have squandered the last 60 years in inaction or ineffective climate change actions.
 If they had acted effectively, fixing climate change could have been much easier and more gradual.
-If our governments enforced the now-required fossil fuel reductions and came close to the legitimate and radical 2025 global fossil fuel reduction targets for their nation, we still can avoid many but not all of the worst consequences listed on this page.
+If our governments enforced the now-required reductions in fossil fuel emissions and came close to the legitimate and radical 2025 global fossil fuel reduction targets for their nation, we could still avoid many, but not all, of the worst consequences listed on this page.

 But we can save about half of humanity if we all work together to compel our governments and politicians to act NOW!

 If you have ANY remaining doubts about only having from 2025-2031 to fix climate change before it becomes irreversible and destroys humanity, see this page.
-(This page covers the detailed science of why climate change will get so much worse (by double or more in many cases) from 2025-2031.)
+(This page covers the detailed science of why climate change will get so much worse (by double or more in many cases) from 2025 to 2031.)

-If you are concerned about what you can do about the climate change emergency to protect yourself, click here.
+If you are concerned about what you can do to address the climate change emergency and protect yourself, click here.

 Discover excellent information, tools, climate disaster alerts, and promotional benefits for becoming a Job One for Humanity climate change think tank as a new donor/supporter/member by clicking here!